 The pickup truck has come a long way from the basic utility vehicle used by farmers, tradesmen, and recreationalists.
-Now it’s common to see new trucks prices at $50,000, $60,000, $70,000, and even higher driven all sorts of people instead of a traditional car.
+Now it’s common to see new truck prices at $50,000, $60,000, $70,000, and even higher driven all sorts of people instead of a traditional car.
 The new trucks are loaded with all the features and many of the characteristics found in the most luxurious cars.

-The interior is clean and simple with a mono color and brushed chrome look.
-Controls are well-marked and large enough for gloved hands. ?The five-speed automatic transmission is controlled by a console mounted shifter with a gated section of the pattern shifter for manual shifts.
-A rotary shift switch, mounted just above the console, controls the four-wheel drive allowing the driver to shift between 2WD, 4H and 4LO.
+The 2017 Nissan Frontier interior is clean and simple with a mono color and brushed chrome look.
+Controls are well-marked and large enough for gloved hands. ?The five-speed automatic transmission is controlled by a console-mounted shifter with a gated section of the pattern shifter for manual shifts.
+A rotary shift switch, mounted just above the console, controls the four-wheel-drive allowing the driver to shift between 2WD, 4H, and 4LO.
 The driver can switch between 2wd and 4H at speeds up to 62 mph.
-The Frontier also has hill decent control and hill start assist driver aids, and electric locking rear differential for tougher off-road conditions.
+The Frontier also has hill descent control and hill start assist driver aids and electric locking rear differential for tougher off-road conditions.

-As an upper level model, the Pro-4X comes very well equipped with heated seats, Rockford Fosgate?
+As an upper-level model, the Pro-4X comes very well equipped with heated seats, Rockford Fosgate?
 Premium Audio, Nissan Connect? with navigation and mobile apps and a 5.8-inch color screen.
 The audio system includes SiriusXM satellite radio with NavTraffic and Travel Link along with digital connecting ports, Bluetooth? and Siri?
 Eyes Free.
-Safety equipment includes a Rear Sonar System and rear-view monitor.
+Safety equipment includes a Rear Sonar System and a rear-view monitor.

 The 2017 Nissan Frontier Pricing ranges from as low as $19,350, including the destination charge, for the Frontier S King Cab with two-wheel drive and goes as high as $37,760 for the SL Crew Cab with four-wheel drive.
 The only available option on the top-level SL is a power sliding moonroof and colors.